What do all high-converting, professional-looking stores have in common? Find out with our web design tips & tricks for eCommerce merchants.

 1.1.
 Simple design & navigation wins

-The first principle in web design tips is making it as easy as possible to buy from your store.
+The first principle in web design tips is making it as easy as possible to buy from your store, especially on mobile devices.

 Above all else, aim to keep your navigation as simple and clear as possible for the best user experience (UX).